 It's easy to add wild plants to your seasonal menu.
-Coastal plants, trees, and yes even fungi give us a bounty of practical and utilitarian uses.
+Coastal plants, trees, and fungi give us a bounty of uses.

 Traditional plants use

-Native peoples have been depending on these plants for thousands of years.
-Wild plants like the Stinging Nettle in the photo are a crucial resource for fiber.
-Fishing line and rope and were twisted from the strong inner fibers of this plant.
+Coastal native peoples have depended on wild plants for thousands of years.
+Wild plants like the Stinging Nettle in the photo are a crucial resource for making fiber for fishing lines using the strong inner fibers of this plant.

 Wild plants have so much to offer the outdoor forager.
-Book your spot today and begin your journey into the interesting and amazing world of useful coastal plants of the Oregon coast.
+Book your spot today and begin your discovery of the useful wild plants of Oregon.

 The Oregon coast is rich in edible and useful wild plants.
-The wild plants we gather also include fungi.
+Wild plants also include fungi.
 Mushrooms of a dizzying variety and diversity.

 Forage for Mushrooms

 Fall is the time of year we learn to identify, forage, and discover our favorite wild edible mushrooms.
 There is simply nothing as fun as a mushroom hunt in the forests of the Oregon coast!